ffbeast/ffbeast.github.io/docs/en/joystick_DIY.md

 | M3x12 (DIN 912 or ISO 7380) | 5(6)     | value in () is for 6 rays motor front face |
 | M3x10 standoff              | 10(12)   | value in () is for 6 rays motor front face |

-### Stick connectors
+## Stick connectors

-here are two options available.
+There are two options available.
 Choose one for extender you will be using.
 Both parts need to be made from metal

 {: .important }